 8. Social Enterprises

 Some nonprofits establish social enterprises—business ventures that generate revenue while advancing their mission.
-These can include thrift stores, cafes, or product lines where profits are reinvested into the nonprofit’s programs.
+These include thrift stores, cafes, and product sales, with proceeds reinvested into their programs.

 Key Strategies: